cosmos/cosmos-sdk/docs/docs/ecosystem/README.md

 Read more about writing smart contracts with CosmWasm at their [documentation site](https://docs.cosmwasm.com/docs/1.0/), or visit [the repository](https://github.com/CosmWasm/cosmwasm).

+## EVM

+Read more about writing smart contracts with solidity at the official [`evm` documentation page](https://docs.evmos.org/modules/evm/).

 > Note: If you would like to add your tooling to this section, please make a pr to the cosmos-sdk, we will gladly accept it.